A Guide to Advertising Your DC Rental Home

 The majority of house hunters look on their phones or laptops for rental properties, so it makes perfect sense to advertise there.
 You’ll spend less money and get a larger pool of applicants.
 Check out the following websites to decide where to place your ad.

-Posting ads on Craigslist is cheap and easy.
+Posting ads on Craigslist is cheap and easy!
+Depending on your market, Craiglist might be the go-to place to find a property, so make sure your listing is professional and your stands out for the right reasons.
 But be careful; scammers love to hang out there, too.
 Stay away from responses from people who claim to be out of state or the country.
-And watch out for Western Union MoneyGrams.
+And, as always, watch out for money transfer scams by following the Consumer Federal Trade Commission guidelines when dealing with requests to use Western Union or MoneyGram.
 Many scammers send fake money orders to get you to send keys without even meeting them.

 The best way to weed out the scammers is to spell out parts of your phone number to make it harder for them to scrape numbers off the site.